Trek to Ha Giang, how to succeed on your journey?

 The Hanh Phuc road or Happiness Road

 The vertiginous loops constituting the 20 kilometres of this road are the fruit of six years of work (1959-1965) deploying young volunteers from 16 ethnic groups from eight northern provinces.
-The road crossing the Ma Pi Leng pass alone costs eleven months of risky work.
+The road crossing the Ma Pi Leng pass alone required eleven months of risky work.

 Ma Pi Leng pass

-An obligatory passage of the adventurous ones by roaming the mountains of the north, Ma Pi Leng pass is named one of the kings passes of Tonkin, with O Quy Ho, Khau Pha and Pha Din.
+An obligatory passage of the adventurous ones by roaming the mountains of the north, Ma Pi Leng pass is named one of the Kings' passes of Tonkin, with O Quy Ho, Khau Pha and Pha Din.